 Note: this checkbox has no affect on the use of a client certificate during the protected (phase 2) portion of FAST PAC provisioning.
 If the server is configured to request the sending of the client certificate within the secure tunnel, the client will always attempt to use one.
 If none is available and not sent, the connection attempt will fail.

-Client Certificate source restriction: If the use of client certificates is required by the server, control over its source is configurable.
+Client Certificate source restriction: Once the use of client certificates is established, control over its source is enabled.

 Note: client certificate always required for TLS.